 Step back in history as you browse galleries filled with thousands of military artifacts.
 Explore the past through vintage media and photos, or put yourself in the pilot’s seat at the Link Trainer Flight Simulator.

 Get a taste of military life in the recreated soldiers’ barracks.
 Be sure to check out one in particular: the George Bush Room is a tribute to the service of former President George H.W.
 Bush, who trained here as an ensign.

 Colee Hammock Park

 Craving some serious downtime away from the hustle and bustle of busy beaches?
 Pack up a picnic lunch and head on over to Colee Hammock Park.
-Prepare for an idyllic day away from the crowds.
-Colee Hammock Park makes it easy to take it easy.
+Prepare for an idyllic day away from the crowds: Colee Hammock Park makes it easy to take it easy.
 (Heads up: Despite the name, there’s no on-site hammocks here – but you’re welcome to bring your own!)